NOTE: Analysis is mixed in with the relation of

 (17) The elevator opens and we see the reception area and that Cooper-Dougie works at Lucky 7 Insurance.

 Insurance.
 An insurance company.
 What viewer would have ever imagined Cooper landing in insurance.
 Remember the images of Kafka, the idea of metamorphosis?
 Guess who was in insurance.
 Kafka.
 Kafka worked in insurance.
 He didn't want to but he did until he was too ill from tuberculosis.
 He was apparently pretty good at it.

 Phil goes striding in.
-Dougie follows but is distracted when Mary goes over to sit with a man who thanks her for coming in and has two coffees in regular cups already waiting on the coffee table before the sofa at which they sit.
+Cooper-Dougie follows but is distracted when Mary goes over to sit with a man who thanks her for coming in and has two coffees in regular cups already waiting for them on the coffee table before the sofa at which they sit.
 Mary asks Cooper-Dougie if he's all right then glances at the man next to her who says he doesn't know him.
 Phil tracks back and gently retrieves Cooper-Dougie, telling him to "come along, pal", caretaking Cooper-Dougie through his "episode".

 (18) A meeting room.
 Ten chairs are around a large table, one man already seated.
 Another enters.
 At the rear of the room an older man sits separately at a small desk, looking over some papers.